sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/homage/homage-sangha.md

 <div class="english">

-> These are the Blessed One’s disciples
+> These are the Blessed One's disciples

 </div>